nrkn/js13k-2018/README.md

 - security restore:
   - ghost repeller around hut
   - destroy monsters
-- map restore:
-  - show a grid square of map
-  - map can show location of huts, ruins, satellite etc
 - fix satellite to:
   - enable comms to call back to base and win
   - if you don't deal with ghosts first, you lose (see above)